Key Points Regarding Replications

 The code below is what transforms the series of Geiger counter clicks into a series of one-digit numbers that will be later used in the priming software code (Inquisit 6).
 Simply cut from below and paste it into the Arduino software as a new file.
 This will produce a series of one-digit digital values from the Geiger counter in the serial monitor.
 Once you hit upload, open the serial monitor and expand the screen.
 The numbers will fill in on the left side.

-// This Sketch counts the number of pulses a minute.
+// This Sketch counts the number of pulses a in a 4 second interval of time

 // Connect the GND on Arduino to the GND on the Geiger counter.